Autumn Colours of the Cotswolds

 From Moreton-in-Marsh you can travel on to Bourton-on-the-Water by bus or taxi (see above).

-Harry works both hands-on and at management/board level in sectors associated with horticulture, the landscape and education.
-Part-time, he teaches Garden Design and Horticulture degree students in a broad range of business and landscape-related subjects.
-Harry leads Garden Tours and Walking holidays for HF holidays and enjoys sharing his knowledge of the landscape, gardens, their design and history.
+Harry Mycock’s first holiday with HF Holidays was on Arran in 1971.
+He has been a Walks leader since 2007 and a Garden Tour leader since 2010.
+Harry has holidayed at all the current HF County Houses having led from most of them, too.
+On top of a lifelong love of gardens and being a passionate gardener himself, Harry has also taught Garden Design and Horticulture at degree level for several years and is one of only a small number of Chartered Horticulturist in the UK.
+He is also a specialist garden inspector for the National Trust.
+Harry enjoys sharing his knowledge of the landscape, gardens and their design and history.
 He knows from experience of this vast field that there is something new to learn from each other at every turn.
 During his Garden Tours, Harry sets the pace so that there is time to stand and stare and soak it all in.

 Dates & Prices